 When he finally reduced the magazine to pulpy shreds, he was pale and sweaty.
 His only comment was “f*ck, that thing was HUGE!”

 I later found out said bug is called a Jerusalem cricket, or a potato bug.
-Here’s a link with a picture.
+Here’s a picture.
 I still have trouble looking at it…